 Modern Slavery Statement & Policy

-Sparq Live Limited trading as Sparq provides audio visual products and technical services for events with the registered office in York, UK.
+Sparq Live Limited trading as Sparq provides audio visual products and technical services for events with the registered office in Leeds, UK.

 Our commitment to the Modern Slavery Act 2015